 Priority categorization (high/med/low) is based on alerts across all Bigeye workspaces, so if you have more 'high' priority issues, those alerts are among the most anomalous of all workspaces.
-If you have more 'low' issues, then give yourself a pat on the back, because your data is among the most stable of all users!
+If you have more 'low' issues, then give yourself a pat on the back because your data is among the most stable data of all users!

 Priority scores (1-100) are currently based on an alert’s severity.
 The severity is a measure of how far away the metric’s actual value is from the expected (predicted) value.
-The more anomalous the metric value, the higher the severity and thus the priority.
+The more anomalous the metric value, the higher the severity and, thus, the priority.
 Because severity values can range from 0 to very large numbers, we normalize the severity to a 1-100 Priority score for simplicity.
 In the future, priority scores will also consider other factors (like how popular a table is, whether it is in an SLA, etc), and we'd love to hear your feedback on what you'd like to see included.

-When an Issue has more than one alert - and those alerts have varying severity values - the Priority is based on the highest severity score of all the alerts.
+When an issue has more than one alert - and those alerts have varying severity values - the Priority is based on the highest severity score of all the alerts.

 The Priority of a table is equal to the highest issue priority on the table.